glciampaglia/knowledge_linker/docs/log.markdown

 be returned.
 So either need to include an additional parameter to limit the number of paths to compute, or just decouple the two functions, but that would require a major overhaul of the API.

+## Wed Apr  9 18:42:07 EDT 2014

+Decided not to fix the problem for now, and instead just gave up with computing the paths.
+Resubmitted jobs on Big Red 2 for both directed and undirected and terminated both.
+Started writing IPython notebook for analysis.
+Aggregated raters scores and plotted histograms, and it seems that there is an overwhelming majority of positive instances.
+Plotted also histogram of the similarity scores, and it seems that the undirected graph is much better at connecting stuff, compared with the directed.
+From the few preliminary plots of the average similarity score by rating the results do not look encouraging, but will need to compute rank correlation coefficients to see that.
+Still, in the end even a feeble correlation could be a good result -- in the end the DBPedia graph is orders orders of magnitude smaller than the full Wikipedia graph.